mathias-grau/MedReport/data_parsing/README.md

 Example :

-Patient name: What is the patient name ?
+Patient name: What is the patient name ? \n
 Structure: In which structure is the tumor ?

 ## Usage